 Controlling business operations across multiple locations is a real challenge for many companies.
 For example, an auto repair company, ABC Corp., has three locations.
-The Accounts Payable department at ABC Corp. headquarters struggles each month to manage the invoice management process amongst the three different locations.
+The Accounts Payable department at ABC Corp. headquarters struggles each month to manage the invoice management system amongst the three different locations.

-There are two strategies to handling the payables process in a scenario like the one above.
+There are two strategies to handling the payables process in a scenario like the one above:

 Centralized Accounts Payable

 This is when a centralized accounts payable system aggregates all of the Accounts Payable functions together in one location.